-- Send: Support multiple number and email addresses. - Preview: To see the multimedia message you wrote. - Save: Allows you to save multimedia messages in draft or as templates. - Delete: Allows you to delete the image or sound. - Slide Duration: Allows you to set timer for slide and text. - Slide Format: Allows you to make the message contents aligned right, left, top and bottom. - Add Slide: Allows you to add a slide before or after current slide.

-- Remove Slide: Allows you to move to previous or next slide. - Add Image: Allows you to add a image before or after current image. - Add Sound: Allows you to add a sound before or after current sound. - Delete Image: Deletes the current image. - Delete Sound: Deletes the current sound.
+- Send: Support mutiple number and email addresses. - Preview: To see the multimedia message you wrote. - Save: Allows you to save multimedia messages in draft or as templates. - Delete: Allows you to delete the image or sound. - Slide Duration: Allows you to set timer for slide and text. - Slide Format: Allows you to make the message contents aligned right, left, top and bottom. - Add Slide: Allows you to add a slide before or after current slide. - Remove Slide: Allows you to move to previous or next slide. - Remove Image: Deletes the current image. - Remove Sound: Deletes the current sound. - Add Image: Allows you to add a image before or after current image. - Add Sound: Allows you to add a sound before or after current sound.

-Settings (Menu 2.2.6)
+Settings (Menu 2.3.6)